sramac2/diabetes/README.md

+## Purpose
+Purpose of the lab work is to understand how different models could be used on a dataset to determine the best model in terms of performance based on various score like MAE, MSE etc. Using this to predict the progression diabetes in patients.

 ## Thoughts

 If we compare the score of simple vs multiple linear regression.
 I think simple regression has a narrowed set of factors.
 If we compare the R2 and RMSE scores: